Kim-J-Smith/Simple-Button/README.md

 ```

-3. Implement the abstract interface at the **Other-Functions** at the beginning of the file.
+3. Implement the abstract interface at the **Other-Functions** at the beginning of the file `simple_button_config.h`.
 The examples have been provided in the code comments and will not be repeated here.
 ```c
 /** @b ================================================================ **/
 /** @b Other-Functions */